Freight Sidekick LogoFreight Sidekick

 Challenges of Shipping Over-Dimensional Freight

-• Limited Carrier Options: Fewer carriers are equipped to handle over-dimensional loads, reducing available capacity.
+• Limited Carrier Options: Fewer carriers run the specialized equipment needed for over-dimensional loads, which compresses available capacity.

 Trailer Types and Deck Heights